datenkraft/bb-authentication-api-php-client/README.md

 ## Using the library

-The library can be used to communicate with the Authentication Resource Server.
+The library can be used to communicate with the Authentication Server.
 The Client includes functionalities for every endpoint defined in the openapi.json.
 The Client also is auto generated with jane-php using an openapi.json file.